osteele/p5-server/README.md

 ### Start the server

-`p5 serve` starts a server, that serves files from the current directory.
+`p5 server` starts a sketch-aware server.
+The server is set to serve files from the current directory.

-`p5 serve directory` starts a server that serves files from another directory.
+`p5 server DIR` starts a server that serves files from the directory at DIR.

 By default, the server runs on port 3000.
 You can open it in a browser by visiting <http://localhost:3000>.
 The `--open` option will do this